gregoriomarchesini/Magnetometer-calibration/README.md

 Once this parameters are defined, the script solves the problem automatically and the results are output from the code anologously at the MC method.
 The model to follow to calibrate the measurments is always the same as in MC

 # Adjuasted Least Square Calibration
 The ALS method is conceptually identical to the NLLS method exept for the fact that the model *f* is linear.
 This fact results in saving computational time and the elimination of any dependancy from an initial guess.
 The mathematical proofs and logic behind the method are fully explained in [[2](https://www.researchgate.net/publication/303721929_Complete_triaxis_magnetometer_calibration_in_the_magnetic_domain)],[[1](https://www.researchgate.net/publication/39994614_Consistent_least_squares_fitting_of_ellipsoids)].
 No indeepth analysis will be given herein.
-However it is intersting to understand which one is the model implemeted by this method.

-The model f  is
+However recommended to read the give documents for an indepth understanding of the calibration process.
+It is nothing more compliocated than a LEAST SQUARE Probelm.

+As before there is **measured magnetic field** and a **real** external magnetic which value is obtained by a calibrated magnetometer (or a thrusted measure of it).
+The problem is do determine the offset and scale factor that affects the magnetometer that is desired to calibrate.
+ONce again the formula defining the measured magnetic field is given by

-f = A^-1(H_<sub>measured</sub>) - offset
+H_<sub>measured</sub> =  A H_<sub>real</sub> + offset

 where A is named shape matrix and it is uknown.
 A contains the scale factors in the diagonal and additional off-diagonal parameters that take into account for non-orthogonalities in the axes of the magnetometer.
 H_<sub>measured</sub> is the 3x1 vector containing a single measurement from the magnetometer for example.
 The offset is the usual hard ferromagnetic field interfernce.

-The solution to the probelm is found minimising the sum of the residuals squared :
+Since we know H_<sub>real</sub> (by a thrusted magnetometer or other means), it is possible to define a LEAST SQUARE problem like

-min(S) = min(sum(H^2-(A^-1(H_<sub>measured</sub>) - offset)^2) for i=1,2,3 ..
+A*,offset* = argmin(sum(H^2-(A^-1(H_<sub>measured</sub>) - offset)^2) for i=1,2,3 ..
 N

-which is equivalent to find the shape matrix A that best fits a set of H_<sub>measured</sub> to an ellipsoid.
+which is equivalent to find the shape matrix A and offset that best fits a set of H_<sub>measured</sub> to an ellipsoid.

 ## ALS Calibration Code
 The script ```ALS_calibration.m``` solves the ALS calibration.
 For this script it only necessary to load the proper random measurements set and update the magnetic field intensity at the location of the calibartion :